OPEC+ weighs large oil cutback to boost sagging prices

 A production cut could benefit Russia by establishing higher prices ahead of a European Union ban on most Russian oil imports, a sanction over the invasion of Ukraine that takes effect at the end of the year, analysts at Commerzbank say.

-Russia “will need to find new buyers for its oil when the EU embargo comes into force in early December and will presumably have to make further price concessions to do so,” they wrote in an analyst note.
-“Higher prices beforehand — boosted by production cuts elsewhere — would therefore doubtless be very welcome.”
+Russia "will need to find new buyers for its oil when the EU embargo comes into force in early December and will presumably have to make further price concessions to do so," the analysts wrote in a note.
+"Higher prices beforehand — boosted by production cuts elsewhere — would therefore doubtless be very welcome."

 Oil prices surged this summer as markets worried about the loss of Russian supplies from sanctions over the war in Ukraine, but they slipped as fears about recessions in major economies and China's COVID-19 restrictions weighed on demand for crude.